Ongoing objections from staff and faculty have led to the changes being placed “under review until further notice”

 Note: interviews with staff discussed in this article have been anonymized as a result of alleged implied threats of retaliation from higher administration towards individuals who directly speak up, as described by staff.
 Staff members are an integral part of the Reed community, and their contributions can be seen in all aspects of the way in which the college functions.
 Staff includes any person employed…Continue reading

-Over the last several weeks, Reed College staff and faculty have raised ongoing objections to the college’s proposed changes to the staff compensation system, changes that have since been placed on indefinite hold for “further review.”
-As several audience members noted at Tuesday’s staff meeting, the proposed changes have often been somewhat technical and opaque.
-It is my hope that, by presenting our team’s conclusions…Continue reading
+Over the last several weeks, Reed College staff and faculty have raised ongoing objections to the college’s proposed changes to the staff compensation system, changes that have since been placed on indefinite hold for “further review.” …Continue reading

 At an all staff meeting on Tuesday, college employees expressed ongoing concerns about proposed changes to staff pay, which had been paused and placed “under review until further notice” by the time the meeting began.
 College President Audrey Bilger began the meeting by addressing the roughly 100 staff present (as estimated by two Quest reporters who attended), saying that she valued all staff at Reed…Continue reading